kselva92/azure-pipeline-gpt-pr-review/overview.md

 ### Install the extension

-To use the GPT Pull Request Review Task, first install the extension in your Azure DevOps organization.
+To use the AI Pull Request Review with Custom Prompt, first install the extension in your Azure DevOps organization.
 Click on the "Get it free" button and follow the prompts to install it.
 You may need to authorize the extension to access your Azure DevOps account.

 ### Add the task to the build pipeline

 After installing the extension, add the task to your build pipeline.
-Go to your build pipeline, click on the "+" icon to add a new task, and search for "Review PullRequest by GPT".
+Go to your build pipeline, click on the "+" icon to add a new task, and search for "AI Pull Request Review with Custom Prompt".
 Select it and add it to your pipeline.

 ### Configure the task